 Annex 5.D.
 Competency framework for personnel managing observing programmes and networks

-The management of observing programmes and network operation within an NMHS or related services might be accomplished by a variety of skilled personnel, including programme planners and managers, meteorologists, instrument specialists and technicians, engineers and IT personnel.
+The management of observing programmes and network operation within an NMHS or related services might be accomplished by a variety of skilled personnel, including programme planners and managers, meteorologists, hydrologists, instrument specialists and technicians, engineers and IT personnel.
 Personnel in third -party organizations (for example, private contractors, communication service providers and instrument maintenance agents) and other providers might also supply consultancy and management services for the observing programme and/or equipment maintenance services for the observing network.

 This annex sets out a competency framework for personnel involved in the management of observing programmes and networks.
 It is not necessary that each person has the full set of competencies.
 However, within specific application conditions (see below), which will be different for each organization, it is expected that any institution managing an observing programme and network operation will have staff members somewhere within the organization or external service providers who together demonstrate all the competencies.
 The performance components as well as the knowledge and skill requirements that support the competencies should be customized based on the particular context of an organization.
 However, the general criteria and requirements provided here will apply in most circumstances.